carlo98/tello-ai-features/README.md

 mkdir Collision_Avoidance/saliency/free
 ```

-For RL training:
+For RL training, in repository's root folder do:
 ```
 mkdir Collision_Avoidance/rl_saved_models
 ```

-For face recognition:
+For face recognition, in repository's root folder do:
 ```
 mkdir Face_Recognition/train_dir
 ```

-For camera calibration
+For camera calibration, in repository's root folder do:
 ```
 mkdir Camera_Calibration/chessboards
 ```